Behind every successful company is a well-designed marketing plan.

-It’s a good idea to review your company’s values, vision, and mission before getting started on marketing.
+Reviewing your company’s values, vision, and mission before starting marketing is a good idea.
 Your marketing plan becomes more meaningful when you put all the information in perspective.

 In short, this section should answer why you do what you do.

 This section aims to inform anyone who reads your marketing plan about your company’s overall goal.
 This will enable them to understand your marketing goals, activities, and future objectives.

 3. Identify your target market